ABOUT

 Those two years changed everything.
 What began as quiet movement transformed into a holistic reawakening.
 This nomadic experience didn’t just introduce me to truths; it stripped away the falsities.
 It clarified my voice, refined my purpose, and brought me back to the kind of storytelling I’ve always been drawn to — the kind that empowers, remembers, and restores.
 The kind that Anthony Bourdain modeled so well.

-But getting to that point — to that ultimate dream I spent years working toward — was no easy feat.
-Beyond the pervasive and everyday violence of existing as a first-generation Indian American woman in this world, I had to build my exit strategy inside jobs that did everything they could to dehumanize me.
-While they clung to petty power and shirked their responsibilities under the guise of leadership, I was unassumingly planting the seeds of another life — one rooted not in their validation, but in my vision.
-Every targeted attack, every racist and misogynistic insult, every deliberate sabotage, every stolen piece of work, every wage not paid, and every truth bullied into silence became raw material for my alchemy.
-I turned their cruelty into clarity.
-Their control into fuel.
-I absorbed as much knowledge, insight, and experience as I could until the very last day at every job.
-Even as they tried to keep me small, I was learning, improving, dreaming, saving, planning — building a life they could never touch.
-And all along the way, I also saw who not to become and where not to settle.
+But getting to that point — to the ultimate dream I spent years working toward — was no easy feat.
+Beyond the everyday violence of existing as a first-generation Indian American woman, I built my exit strategy inside jobs determined to dehumanize me.
+I turned their cruelty and control into my focus and fuel.
+Even as they tried to keep me small, I was learning, improving, dreaming, saving, planning — quietly planting the seeds of a new life, one they could never touch.
 That’s what they never saw coming.
-I didn’t just survive them and their grotesque systems.
+I didn’t just survive them and their systems.
 I transmuted it all.

-I didn’t travel to escape the life I had.
-I traveled to remember and reclaim what had been buried — and to live fully.
-I saw places more breathtaking than any photograph could capture.
-I went off the beaten path and let the unexpected shape me.
+I wasn’t running away from anything.
+I was running toward everything — toward memory, toward reclamation, toward life itself.
+I witnessed places more breathtaking than any photograph could capture.
+I strayed off the beaten path and let the unexpected shape me.
 I shared meals that felt sacred.
 I met people whose presence felt like home.
-I experienced beauty in the daily rituals of others, in the deep love that held their communities together, in the generosity of strangers, and in cultures that honored rhythm, lineage, and spirit in ways I had never felt or known.
-I had adventures that made me stop mid-step, mid-breath, just to take it all in.
-Moments where I looked around and thought, I really did this.
-I made it here.
-I’m inside my wildest dreams.
+I found beauty in the daily rituals of others, in the love that bound their communities, in the generosity of strangers, and in cultures that honored rhythm, lineage, and spirit in ways I had never known.
+There were moments I stopped mid-breath, astonished to realize: I had done this, I had made it here, I was living the life I once only dreamed.

 And alongside the wonder, there was a reckoning I felt to my core.
-I learned stories that had been callously scrubbed from the curriculum I was raised on — truths I was never meant to know, but witnessed firsthand in the very places they happened, where grief and resilience speak louder than denial ever could.
+I learned stories that had been callously scrubbed from the curriculum I was raised on — truths I was never meant to know, but witnessed firsthand in the very places they happened.
 It was during this journey that I finally stopped internalizing the colonial violence that had been forced upon me.
 I peeled away the propaganda that taught me to dismiss my intuition, swallow pain, and downplay the daily injustices I witnessed and experienced.
 I saw the racism, misogyny, and classism not as personal wounds or the failings of the nation I was born into, but as global patterns upheld by systems built to exhaust, erase, and exploit.
-I stopped wondering if I in fact was too sensitive, as many wanted me to believe, and began dissecting the lifetime of layered abuses I had been conditioned to carry.
+I stopped wondering if I was, in fact, too sensitive, as many wanted me to believe, and began dissecting the lifetime of layered abuses I had been conditioned to carry.
 I began naming what I had endured.
 And I let the grief and rage rise — fully and unapologetically — to the surface.

 I created Gold-Dusted Living in the spirit of kintsugi as a way of life, where fracture becomes form.
 This space was born from the reclamation.
 From the rising.
 Like so many women of the global majority, I was never meant to survive this world whole or even in parts.
 But I did.

-The truest beauty of this life — the joy and love that kept me going — came through the people, places, and moments that made me feel at seen and reminded me that I could be that for myself.
-So when they weren’t there, I stayed with me.
+The truest beauty of this life — the joy and love that kept me going — came through the people, places, and moments that made me feel seen and reminded me that I can always be that for myself.
 I experienced happiness when everything around me tried to deny it.
 I gave myself the softness I was told was weakness.
-I made meaning out of pain, and beauty out of brokenness.
+I made meaning from pain and beauty from brokenness.
 All of this goodness, from others and myself, was my gold dusting.
-It was what held me, healed me, and what made this life worth living.
+It was what held me, healed me, and made this life worth living.

 Here’s to the ones who are pure magic.
 This space exists because of you.